MAvRK7/Perceptually-Aware-Image-Enhancement-with-Deep-Residual-U-Net-and-PatchGANs/README.md

 Dataset- DIV2K dataset has been used, sourced from - https://www.kaggle.com/datasets/joe1995/div2k-dataset.
 This link was used to download the dataset on which the model was trained and tested.

-In this page, the first file- enhancing_images.ipynb contrains the code for the work trained on 10 epochs.
+In this page, the first file- enhancing_images.ipynb contrains the code for the model trained on 10 epochs.

 While the second file - image_proj.ipynb contains the code trained on 25 and 55 epcohs.
 The results shown are from the model that was trained on 55 epochs.